Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 • Employer Policies: Employers might have policies in place regarding the use of certain medications and may require a doctor’s note verifying that the medication does not impair job performance.

-• Impact on Test Results: Certain prescription medications can trigger positive results for substances like opiates or amphetamines.
+• Impact on Results: Certain prescription medications can trigger positive results for substances like opiates or amphetamines.
 Proper documentation helps in clarifying these instances.

 Impact of Recreational and Prescription Drugs on Workplace Safety